hieuvp/learning-automation-tools/xpath/README.md

 ### `text()`

-> Return text value of specific node.
+> Return text value of a specific node.

 <br />